Brighten your home with these easy DIY heart string lights.

 When I was eight years old, I discovered Shrink plastic.
 I thought it was a fantastic craft and made endless key chains, badges, and bracelets from the stuff.
 I even experimented with shrinking everyday plastic packaging into fun trinkets.

-This used to be great fun with the old style crisp packets but unfortunately, it doesn’t work with the new foil packets.
+This used to be great fun with the old-style crisp packets, but unfortunately, it doesn’t work with the new foil packets.

-Even now many decades later, I still haven’t grown out of my love of crafting with shrink plastic.
+Even many decades later, I still haven’t grown out of my love of crafting with shrink plastic.
 I have used it recently to make some fun luggage tag pins for a travel-themed map magnetic board.
-And I decided to use the stuff to make some colourful heart shapes for these Valentine’s string light decorations.
+I’ve also used them to make some Christmas illuminated garlands.

-This craft is also a great way to find a good use for the copper string lights you have left over from your Christmas decorations.
+This craft is also a great way to find a good use for the copper string lights, you have leftover from your Christmas decorations.